 Governmental fund financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized as soon as they are both measurable and available.
 Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+Property taxes are considered available only when received by the Town.
 In addition, the Town considers reimbursement grants to be available if they are collected within one year of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences, pension and OPEB benefits, certain other employee benefits, and certain other long-term liabilities, are recorded only when payment is due.
+However, debt service expenditures, as well as expenditures related to compensated absences, pension benefits, certain other employee benefits, and certain other long-term liabilities, are recorded only when payment is due.
 General capital asset acquisitions are reported as expenditures in the governmental funds.

 Expenditure reimbursement type grants, certain intergovernmental revenues, charges for services, transfers and interest associated with the current fiscal period are all considered to be susceptible to accrual and so have been recognized as revenues of the current fiscal period.
-All other revenue items are considered to be measurable and available only when cash is received by the Town.